andreasmhallberg/readingnotes/Janda, 2010. Inflectional Morphology.md

 - Citation forms: [Arabic case is very odd.]

   > In an inflected language, inflected words do not occur without their inflectional morphemes.
 Even if a speaker is merely listing vocabulary items, each word will instantiate a value in its paradigm.
 The citation form represents a privileged value in the paradigm [...].
-Usually the citation form also performs the role of a base form, serving both as the formal prototype for the remainder of the paradigm (starting from the base form it is easiest to describe all the other inflectional forms of a word) and as the semantic prototype, since it is the most autonomous form
+Usually the citation form also performs the role of a base form, serving both as the formal prototype for the remainder of the paradigm (starting from the base form it is easiest to describe all the other inflectional forms of a word) and as the semantic prototype, since it is the most autonomous form.

 - "syncretism [...] is merely a case of homophony" 644